archanasondur/yelp-mate/README.md

 - Use an LLM to generate more descriptive summaries for each restaurant
 - Add map integration for better location context
 - Deploy the app for public access (Streamlit Cloud or Hugging Face Spaces)

+⚠️ UI in video demo may differ slightly from the current version due to design improvements after submission.